leonid-shevtsov/headless/README.md

 Headless is a Ruby interface for Xvfb.
 It allows you to create a headless display straight from Ruby code, hiding some low-level action.

 I created it so I can run Selenium tests in Cucumber without any shell scripting.
 Even more, you can go headless only when you run tests against Selenium.
+Other possible uses include pdf generation with `wkhtmltopdf`, or screenshotting.

 ## Installation